gggonzalo/gggonzalo/README.md

 ### Hi there 👋

-- :telescope::construction: I’m currently working on:
+- 🚧 I’m currently working on:
   * **Nueva Mejenga**: a web application to organize pick-up soccer games with your friends.
 - 🌱 I’m currently learning:
   * Clean architecture & design patterns